peerigon/inspect-loader/README.md

 });
 ```

 The loader returns the received arguments, which means that you can place the **inspect-loader** in the middle of your loader pipeline.
-You can even have inspect multiple loaders:
+You can even inspect multiple loaders:

 ```js
 webpack({